-NAME OF COURSE: AP Computer Science Principles LENGTH OF CLASS: one year and instructor approval
+NAME OF COURSE: AP Computer Science Principles This course may not be taught every year

-PREREQUISITE: grades 11-12 priority
+LENGTH OF CLASS: one year PREREQUISITE: grades 11-12 priority and instructor approval

 This year long course introduces students to the concepts of computer science and challenges them to explore how computing and technology can impact the world.
 This class uses computing problem solving strategies which include (but are not limited to) the internet, data and privacy, programming, applications, and algorithm concepts.
 Students will learn how these concepts are transforming the world we live in, and career opportunities in computer related fields will also be explored.